 - WebSEEk - one of the first image and video search engines for the Web in 1995!

 - Integrated Spatial and Feature Image Systems: Retrieval, Analysis and Compression, 1997.
 Advisor: Prof. Shih-Fu Chang, Columbia University.

-- Dr. Smith will present "Creativity: the next horizon for AI" at Pausefest in Melbourne, Australia on Feb.
+- Dr. Smith gave a presentation on "Creativity: the next horizon for AI" at Pausefest in Melbourne, Australia on Feb.
 7, 2018.

 - Dr. Smith gave a lecture on "Industry Opportunities and Challenges for Visual Comprehension" as part of the 2017-2018 Columbia University Computer Science Distinguished Lecture series on Oct.
 23, 2017.